 The Jigsaw workers will arrange to meet you somewhere you feel safe and comfortable to talk.
 This might be at school or somewhere else like a children’s centre or community centre.

 Who are the Jigsaw workers?

-We are a team of professional helpers with experience of working with children and young people who have suffered sexual or physical abuse or who have witnessed or been through domestic violence.
+We are a team of 8 counsellors with experience of working with children and young people who have suffered sexual or physical abuse.
+We are led by a Clinical Psychologist.

 Are parents/carers involved?

 Yes.
 They will be asked to help and support you through your Jigsaw sessions and will be expected to meet with your social worker.